axil/numpy-data-types/content/numpy_data_types.rst

         >>> isinstance(v, np.int32)    # might be np.int64 on a different OS
         True

-All the NumPy types are interconnected in an inheritance tree displayed in the top of the article (blue=abstract classes, green=numeric types, yellow=others) so instead of specifying a whole list of types like isinstance(v, [np.int32, np.int64, etc]) you can write more compact typechecks like
+All the NumPy types are interconnected in an inheritance tree displayed at the top of the article (blue=abstract classes, green=numeric types, yellow=others) so instead of specifying a whole list of types like isinstance(v, [np.int32, np.int64, etc]) you can write more compact typechecks like

 .. code:: python